sadanandpai/git-guide/README.md

 <br>

-### 26. How do I reset a branch to some other branch?
+### 26. How do I set the complete codebase of my branch to codebase of a different branch?

-Reset
+To reset a branch to a different brnach, you codebase on that brnach will become same as other brnach.
+To achieve this, you can user 'reset' command.

+- Checkout to the branch `git checkout <your-branch-bame>`
+- Reset with the branch name `git reset --hard <source-branch>`

+In this case, 'your-branch-name' will match the codebase of 'source-branch'

 <img width="588" alt="image" src="https://user-images.githubusercontent.com/12962887/181597315-05e8bd39-f9af-40f3-a104-8a11b8ffb52b.png">